gerardroche/sublime-monokai-free/README.md

 ## Customization

+Try it with the Adaptive theme for a more immersive experience.

+Menu → Preferences → Select Theme → Adaptive

 > Color schemes based on the .sublime-color-scheme format are specified by filename only, not a package-based file path.
 This allows users to customize a color scheme by overriding variables or globals, and adding rules.
 > &mdash; [Color Schemes Customizations](https://www.sublimetext.com/docs/color_schemes.html#customization)

 For example, the following settings make:

-- the cursor color a bright yellow
+- make the carets yellow
-- the caret style square
-- the selections style square
+- the block caret and selections style square
-- the line highlight a tint of blue
+- make line highlight blue

 Menu → Preferences → Customize Color Scheme